 Full Integration With Alexa

 One of the crowning points of this streaming media player, and what ranks it well above many of the other devices on the market, is the full integration with Amazon's Alexa voice assistant.
 Using this device, you can fully control your experience using simple voice commands through the built-in microphone on the remote.
 This lets you browse channels, find films or TV shows, and set playlists for music streaming all with voice commands.
 It doesn't just stop there, though.
-With the powerful hardware that this device is packing, coupled with the full integration of Alexa, you can even use this box as the central hub for controlling all of the other devices in the house that support Alexa.
+With the powerful hardware that this device is packing, coupled with the full integration of Alexa, you can even use this box as the central hub for controlling all of the other devices in the house that supports Alexa.

 Yet another shining point of this box is its connectivity options.
 Bluetooth is fully supported here, which lets you connect all kinds of Bluetooth-enabled devices to the unit, including game controllers, speakers, headphones, and even keyboards and mice.
 The Wi-Fi connectivity supports the latest wireless protocols and gives you blazing fast streaming speeds, so even streaming 4K content won't be prone to slowdowns or constant buffering.
 An Ethernet port lets you use a wired connection for the most stable connectivity possible.
 All told, this powerful cube-shaped streaming box from Amazon stands heads and shoulders over most others.